kagg123/Character-Sudoku/README.md

 Implements a 4 by 4 character sudoku.
 The objective is to fill each square of the puzzle.
 No 2 charaters can be in the same row, column, or box.
 Implemented on DE1-Soc Altera.

-2 different sets of characters-
+4 unique games 2 different sets of characters-
 Set 1- Toad, Patrick, Spongebob, and Minion
 Set 2- Toadette, Pig, Bee, Evil Minion